 Read the Cardura XL (doxazosin mesylate extended release tablets) Side Effects Center for a complete guide to possible side effects

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: prostate cancer, stomach/intestine problems (e.g., short bowel syndrome, chronic constipation, narrowing gut, slow gut movement), heart disease (e.g., congestive heart failure, angina, heart attack in last 6 months), liver disease.
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: stomach/intestine problems (such as short bowel syndrome, chronic constipation, narrow gut, slow gut movement), heart disease (such as congestive heart failure, angina, heart attack in last 6 months), liver disease, low blood pressure, certain eye problems (cataracts, glaucoma).

 It is unknown if this medication passes into breast milk.
 Consult your doctor before breast-feeding.